k-l-lambda/k-l-lambda.github.io/source/_posts/rubik-cube-notation.md

 But finding the shortest solution is still a pending problem.
 I hope the matrix representation can provide some new approaches for this problem.
 After all, linear algebra is a highly developed domain already.

+Here is the link of [Rubik's cube & matrix interactive demo](/klstudio/#/documents/dynamic-labeled-cube3).

 [^1]: [God's Number is 26 in the Quarter-Turn Metric](http://www.cube20.org/qtm/)